 For one, you can find them all over the place.
 Look for succulents at your local garden center, produce station, or supermarket.

-Second, succulents tend to have leaves in a very repetitive, symmetric patterns.
+Second, succulent leaves grow in repetitive, symmetric patterns.
 Which means they’re perfect for creating dynamic, in-your-face style compositions.

-In general, I don’t recommend that you center your compositions.
+In general, avoid centered compositions.
 But when it comes to succulents, center all you like.
 The symmetry in your photo will enhance overall image.
 And you’ll get a stunning shot!

 Macro Photography Ideas: Next Steps